-Although a number of the reduced disclosures are only permitted if your parent’s consolidated US GAAP accounts include equivalent disclosures.
+A number of the reduced disclosures are only permitted if your parent’s consolidated US GAAP accounts include equivalent disclosures.
 Disclosures can be equivalent even if they do not strictly conform to each and every requirement in EU-adopted IFRS.
-FRS 100 provides further guidance and identiﬁes US GAAP as one of the GAAPs that is equivalent to EU-adopted IFRS.
+FRS 100 Application of Financial Reporting Requirements provides further guidance and identi?es US GAAP as one of the GAAPs that is equivalent to EU-adopted IFRS.

 Disclosures in your parent’s consolidated US GAAP accounts that aggregate the information that would have been provided in your accounts with similar information for other entities may also be equivalent.